dishvyas/TapSearchApi/README.md

 # Additional features include :

-Searching a word and returning list of files containing that word in JSON format  url : https://tapsearch-pro.herokuapp.com/search  #POST method
+Searching a word and returning list of files containing that word in JSON format  url : https://tapsearch-pro.herokuapp.com/search  #POST method It is a Case Sensitive search lorem and Lorem will be considered different.
+In case of word not found an internal server error will be returned.

-Searching a word and returning list of unique paragraph ids containing that word in JSON format   url : https://tapsearch-pro.herokuapp.com/searchpara  #POST method
+Searching a word and returning list of unique paragraph ids containing that word in JSON format   url : https://tapsearch-pro.herokuapp.com/searchpara  #POST method It is a Case Sensitive search lorem and Lorem will be considered different.
+In case of word not found an internal server error will be returned.

 Clear both the index files url : https://tapsearch-pro.herokuapp.com/clear